tomexx/ubiquiti-fe-test-assignment/README.md

 ## Development Standards

 For comprehensive coding standards and best practices, refer to the `.cursorrules` file.
-Keep this file up to date to maintain a single source of truth for development guidelines.
+Keep this file up to date to maintain a single source of truth for (AI assisted) development guidelines.

 ## Things to Improve